deanmalmgren/textract/docs/python_package.rst

     :undoc-members:
     :show-inheritance:

-Parsers that consume decoded text rather than a filename (csv, eml, html, json) can instead inherit from ``textract.parsers.utils.TextParser``, which reads and decodes the file (honoring ``input_encoding``) before handing the text to :meth:`.TextParser.extract_from_text`.
+Parsers with a native Python implementation that consume decoded text rather than a filename (csv, eml, html, json) can instead inherit from ``textract.parsers.utils.NativeParser``, which reads and decodes the file (honoring ``input_encoding``) before handing the text to :meth:`.NativeParser.extract_from_text`.

-.. autoclass:: textract.parsers.utils.TextParser
+.. autoclass:: textract.parsers.utils.NativeParser
     :members:
     :undoc-members:
     :show-inheritance: